 Each week, Heartland benefits from the generosity of over 150 volunteers.
 Without the collective dedication of our volunteers, Heartland simply wouldn’t exist!
-Our volunteer team includes students, professionals, SATM's and retirees who all come together to share their skills, talents and energy for the common purpose to improving the lives of individuals with disabilities.
+Our volunteer team includes students, professionals, stay at home parents and retirees who all come together to share their skills, talents and energy for the common purpose to improving the lives of individuals with disabilities.

-Sidewalkers support the rider by walking beside the horse and offering assistance and/or stability to the rider according to the instructor’s directions.
-As a sidewalker, you observe and interact with the rider and serve as an extra set of eyes and ears for the instructor.
-You are paramount in keeping riders safe and engaged in the lesson!
+Sidewalkers offer assistance and/or stability to our riders by walking beside the horse during lessons.
+They also observe and interact with the rider and serve as an extra set of eyes and ears for the instructor.
+Sidewalkers are paramount in keeping riders safe and engaged in the lesson!
 All new volunteers must complete sidewalker training prior to volunteering at Heartland